Before we start, who is this for?

 Knowing your WHY is powerful.
 But knowing how to apply your WHY is where transformation begins.

-Without a real-world strategy to translate your purpose into daily action, even the strongest WHY becomes just another motivational moment that fades by Monday.
+Without a doubt, knowing your WHY is powerful.
+However, without a real-world strategy, even the strongest WHY becomes just another motivational moment that fades by Monday.

 Simon Sinek + Gallup: The Quiet Truth That Changes Everything